mainmatter/mainmatter.com/src/posts/2023-07-22-the-case-for-rust-on-the-web.md

 user.activate(Time.now)
 ```

-While this code is quite expressive and writing code like this will let you
+While this code is quite succinct and pleasant to read and writing code like
-reach your goal fast, there are problems.
-In this (admittedly simple) example,
+this will let you reach your goal fast, there are problems.
+In this (admittedly
-while we can see the user's attributes, we don't know what rules there might be
+simple) example, while we can see the user's attributes, we don't know what
-around those (e.g., if `active` is `true`, `activation_date` must be set as well
+rules there might be around those (e.g., if `active` is `true`,
-probably?
-If `active` is `false`, presumably `activation_date` should be
+`activation_date` must be set as well probably?
+If `active` is `false`,
-`nil`?).
-In order to validate these assumption, one has to look into the
+presumably `activation_date` should be `nil`?).
+In order to validate these
-implementation of the `activate` method which means relatively high effort is
+assumption, one has to look into the implementation of the `activate` method
-required to get to the information.
+which means relatively high effort is required to get to the information.

 Looking at the invocation of the `activate` method, we can't know whether it
 might raise an error or what timezone we're supposed to pass the time in.
 And